Loris-Moreau/ObradexEngine/docs/RoadmapAndIssues.md

 Grabbed items (container slots, Grab All, standalone pickups) called `std::cout` and were discarded with no persistent storage.

 *Fix:* Added `InventorySystem` (`InventorySystem.h/.cpp`).
 It stores `InventoryEntry` values (item + stack count) and stacks by name on `AddItem`.
 The Deus Ex: Mankind Divided-style overlay (`DrawUI`) is drawn at native resolution over the game view, toggled by the **I** key.
 Container grabs and standalone pickup `onInteract` callbacks now call `engine.GetInventory().AddItem(it)` instead of printing.
 The cursor is unlocked while the inventory is open.

+---

+### 3.7 Camera, Inventory & Door (batch fix)

+**[FIX] Camera continues to move when inventory is open** `Player::Update` checked `HasOpenContainer()` to block mouse look and movement, but inventory open state was not checked.
+Inventory now sets `EngineState::Paused` when opened (same as pressing Escape), which stops the fixed-step `Update` loop entirely.
+Camera movement is blocked as a side-effect of the engine not ticking rather than requiring a per-system guard.

+**[FIX] Escape key does not close inventory** `Engine::ProcessInput` Escape handling only checked for open containers, then fell through to the pause toggle.
+Escape now checks containers first (priority 1), then inventory (priority 2, closes it and resumes `EngineState::Running`), then the normal pause toggle (priority 3).

+**[FIX] Opening inventory does not pause the game** `Toggle()` + `SetCursorLocked(false)` was the only effect of pressing I. Physics and movement continued running (head bob, gravity, sliding).
+The I handler now sets `m_state = EngineState::Paused` on open and restores `EngineState::Running` on close, consistent with how Escape-pause works.

+**[FIX] Head bob continues when walking then opening a container** `UpdateCameraHeight` called `camera.UpdateHeadBob(m_speed, dt)` unconditionally. `m_speed` retained its last value from the previous frame when `HandleMovement` was blocked by the container popup, so the bob continued advancing at the last walking speed.
+Fixed by passing `suppressBob` to `UpdateCameraHeight` — when a container is open, speed `0` is passed so the bob damps out via the existing decay path in `UpdateHeadBob`.

+**[FIX] Lean tilt angle changes while looking around** `Camera::GetView()` built the view matrix via `glm::lookAt(eye, eye + m_forward, m_up)` where `m_up` is the camera's pitched-up vector (from `cross(right, forward)`).
+At non-zero pitch `m_up` tilts, introducing an implicit roll into the base view matrix that compounded with the explicit lean roll.
+Fixed by passing `glm::vec3(0,1,0)` (world-up) to `lookAt` so the base view matrix is always roll-free, and the lean rotation post-multiplied with axis `(0,0,1)` is purely a screen-space roll at all pitch angles.

+**[FIX] Door collision is one-way (player blocked after door opens)** Two independent sub-bugs:

+1. `ResolveCollision` computed the door's AABB as `halfExtents * scale` without applying `transform->rotation`.
+When the door opened (90° Y rotation) the physical AABB remained in the closed orientation, blocking the doorway even though the mesh had swung away.
+Fixed by expanding the OBB to an enclosing AABB using the standard formula: `halfAABB[i] = Σ |R[col][i]| * localHalf[col]` where R is the rotation matrix.

+2. Even with a correctly rotated AABB the open door still partially blocked the opening because the panel now occupies the wall beside the door rather than the doorway.
+Fixed by setting `collision->solid = false` in the `onInteract` open branch and `solid = true` in the close branch.
+The AABB rotation fix is retained for any other rotating solid entities.